InnoDB supports data-at-rest encryption for

 keyring_encrypted file plugins are not

-standards such as PCI, FIPS, and others require use of key
+such as PCI, FIPS, and others require use of key management

-management systems to secure, manage, and protect encryption
+systems to secure, manage, and protect encryption keys in key

 A secure and robust encryption key management solution is critical for security and for compliance with various security standards.
 When the data-at-rest encryption feature uses a centralized key management solution, the feature is referred to as “MySQL Enterprise Transparent Data Encryption (TDE)”.